KonstantinBabichev/atlas/README.md

     * multiple styles for same element are in separate elements in file
 8. Consistent gulp messaging
 9. Consistent in-file notes
-10. Should the DEV app run off of the build?
-Its own build?
 11. Add gulp [plumber](https://github.com/floatdrop/gulp-plumber) so we don't crash on errors
     * [simple-and-awesome-gulp-setup](http://www.kycosoftware.com/blog/article/simple-and-awesome-gulp-setup)
     * [how-to-basic-tasks-in-gulp-js](http://ilikekillnerds.com/2014/07/how-to-basic-tasks-in-gulp-js/)